 No, no, and no.

 I feel I must set out my bona fides at the outset.
 I love dogs.
 They are my favorite animal by far.
 I am a dog person.
 On top of that, I have not had a bite of meat for 17 years.
-Not one.
-I do NOT consider those who eat meat any less moral than me.
+But I most emphatically do NOT consider those who eat meat any less moral than me.
 Two reasons for this.
-One, eating or not eating meat is just one small aspect of a person’s morality and I absolutely can understand those who think it is no aspect at all.
-Who is more moral, a vegetarian serial killer or someone who eats meat but devotes their whole life to helping the homeless mentally ill?
-Who is a better “environmental steward, a vegetarian who owns a massively polluting factory that engages in illegal dumping or someone who works for Greenpeace, eats and walks everywhere?
+One, eating or not eating meat is just one small aspect of a person’s morality and I understand those who think it is no aspect at all.
+Who is more moral, a vegetarian serial killer or someone who eats meat but devotes their life to helping homeless children?
+Who is a better “environmental steward, a vegetarian who owns a massively polluting factory that engages in illegal dumping or someone who works for Greenpeace and walks everywhere?
 Two, I know very few people well enough to be able to judge their moral standing and that kind of judging just ain’t my bag.